-The Leibniz Institute for Farm Animal Biology researches the functional biodiversity of farm animals in the context of the specific environments in which they are kept and derives sustainable solutions for farm animal husbandry.
+The Research Institute for Farm Animal Biology (FBN) researches the functional biodiversity of farm animals in the context of the specific environments in which they are kept and derives sustainable solutions for farm animal husbandry.

 Farm animal husbandry is a central element of the bioeconomy, agricultural production and for the design of rural spaces.